ClickHouse/ClickHouse/docs/en/query_language/functions/ip_address_functions.md

 └────────────────────┘
 ```

-## cutIPV6(x, cutIPv6, cutIPV4)
+## cutIPv6(x, bitsToCutForIPv6, bitsToCutForIPv4)

-Accepts a FixedString(16) value containing the IPv6 address in binary format, Returns a string containing the address of the specified number of bits removed in text format.
+Accepts a FixedString(16) value containing the IPv6 address in binary format.
+Returns a string containing the address of the specified number of bits removed in text format.
 For example:

 ```sql
 WITH